-Gen. Zia-ul-Haq reverting to the subject of repurcussions for him of the July 5 action, said if the future parliamentarians were to feel that ou had acted wrongly, that "is y neck s there".
-But, in See.
-15 if it was felt that the Arm I Forces deserved creeft for what they had done, "We will not demand that credit."
+Gen. Zia-ul-Haq reverting to the subject of repurcussions for him of the July 5 action, said if the future parliance tarians were to feel that ac had acted wrongly, dwa "exy neck s there".
+But, in if it was felt that the Arus I Forces deserved credit for what they had done, "We will not demand that credit."